Eight steps must be used for assessing and managing the potential risks from nanomaterials and engineered nanoparticles.

 Managing the risks in workplaces

-Eight steps must be used for assessing and managing the potential risks from nanomaterials and engineered nanoparticles:
+You must follow these eight steps when assessing and managing the potential risks from nanomaterials and engineered nanoparticles:

 - Identify the hazards